 Visiting Iguazú Falls National Park from Buenos Aires is easy, as several daily flights connect the Argentine capital with the popular tourist destination.
 Most flights leave from Buenos Aires' Aeroparque (AEP) airport, which you can easily reach by taxi or private transfer.
 Aerolineas Argentinas also operates some direct flights from Ezeiza International Airport (EZE), which are convenient if you're arriving from an international destination and want to continue on directly to Iguazú.

-If you want to reach Iguazú Falls from Brazil, your best bet is to fly into Foz do Iguaçu International Airport (IGU) and visit both the Brazilian and Argentine side of the falls from there.
-The airport is only a 5-minute drive from the Brazilian side of the falls, and around 35 minutes away from the Argentine side.
+If you want to reach Iguazú Falls from Brazil, your best bet is to fly to Foz do Iguaçu International Airport (IGU) and visit both the Brazilian and Argentine sides of the falls from there.
+The airport is only a five-minute drive from the Brazilian side of the falls and around 35 minutes away from the Argentine side.
 You will have to cross the border to reach the Argentine side, so don't forget to bring your passport.